 Brownies don’t use rising agents because they are supposed to be dense and moist.
 If you add baking powder these lemon brownies would have a more ‘cakey’ texture.

-Can I use lime juice and zest or orange juice and orange zest?
+can I use lime juice and zest or orange juice and orange zest?

 Yes, that should be delicious!

-Do these lemon brownies need to be refrigerated?
+do these lemon brownies need to be refrigerated?

 No, I leave them out on the counter, but you can refrigerate them if you like.

-Can you make lemon brownies ahead?
+can you make lemon brownies ahead?

 If you need to make these ahead, I suggest baking the brownies, cooling them completely, then wrapping in plastic and refrigerating for up to 2 days.
 Then glaze the day you want to serve.